Blog > Billing & Insurance > Mental Health Billing Guide 2026: CPT Codes, Claims & Fewer Denials

 Keep a cheat sheet of your most-used CPT and ICD-10 codes and payer-specific billing rules.
 Quick reference tools reduce errors and help your team work more efficiently.

-Understanding CPT Codes and Maximizing Reimbursement
+CPT Coding and Billing for Mental Health Services: Maximizing Reimbursement

 Using the correct CPT code is about more than compliance.
 It’s essential for: